 Be a leader in work health

-Everyone can be a leader and are often people at various levels of an organisation with practical rather than formal ability to influence, or have people ‘follow their lead.’
-For larger organisations there may be multiple leaders across the organisation, including human resource department, occupational health and safety, senior and middle management, supervisors and relevant external stakeholders.
-For smaller organisations leaders maybe anyone that has an interest or passion in work health.
-Leaders of industry can be supply chains and peak bodies.
+Everyone can be a leader and are often people at various levels of an organisation with practical rather than formal ability to influence, or have people ‘follow their lead’.
+Larger organisations may have multiple leaders within the organisation, including human resource department, occupational health and safety, senior and middle management, supervisors and relevant external stakeholders.
+Leaders in smaller organisations may be anyone who has an interest or passion in work health.
+Industry leaders can be supply chains and peak bodies.

-All organisations can consider showing their leadership in building a positive safety and health culture by becoming a member of the Safety Leadership at Work program.
+All organisations can show their leadership in building a positive, safe and healthy culture by becoming a member of the Safety Leadership at Work program.

 Importance of supply chains and networks

 Supply chains and networks are the web of relationships that link the exchange of goods or services between businesses.
 A good example of this is moving agricultural produce from the farm to the supermarket.
 Supply chains are usually established through formal or informal contractual arrangements.
 When people within a supply chain act cooperatively, they can have more influence on health and safety than when they act alone.

 Leaders in supply chains and networks need to be champions of work health, wellbeing and safety.
 Safety often improves when one respected member of a supply chain adopts new practices which then influence other supply chain members’ perceptions, expectations and actions.

 Role of peak industry bodies and member organisations in supporting work health